HirotheChamp/HirotheChamp/README.md

-👫🏻 I currently have been creating projects in Java and React.
+👫🏻 I currently have been creating projects in React.
 I’m always looking to collaborate on projects so feel free to contact me!